wcosmas/nssf-weather-app/README.md

 ### Povide Keys

-Please provide the `googleApiKey` and the  `openWeatherMapApiKey` for the Places API and the open weather map API.
+Please provide the `googleApiKey` and the  `openWeatherMapApiKey` in the `constants.js` file in the `utils` folder.
+The keys are for the Places API and the open weather map API.

 ### Running the App